 In autumn the leaves turn golden in the autumn.

-Fill in the details below and we will let you know when Drummondii maple is back in stock.
+Fill in the form below and we will notify you when Drummondii maple are back in stock.

 The variegated leaves are a key characteristic of Drummondii.
 Occasionally a new shoot will revert to plain green - any such branches should be pruned out.